irshadahmedr3dev/sign-language-learning-site/README.md

-# sign-language-learning-site
+# Sign Language Learning Site

-An inclusive and accessible educational website designed to help both specially-abled individuals and regular users learn sign language through interactive, visual modules.
-Built with a focus on user experience and responsive design, the platform simplifies communication learning for everyone.
-Tech Stack: HTML, CSS, JavaScript
+An inclusive educational website designed for **both specially-abled and normal users** to learn sign language through interactive lessons and visual content.

+## 🔧 Tech Stack
+- HTML
+- CSS
+- JavaScript

+## 💡 Features
+- User-friendly navigation
+- Visual-based sign language learning modules
+- Responsive design for desktop and mobile users
+- Accessible for users with or without disabilities

+## 📸 Screenshots
+*(Add screenshots here if available)*

+## 📂 How to Run
+Just open `index.html` in your browser to start learning.

+---